 Eat some Cicchetti

 We have eaten some of the worst meals in Venice – only because we didn’t plan for any sit-down meals upfront.
 There are many fancy places if you plan and book a table.
 We have gotten suckered into the menu toting people on the streets thinking it is authentic, only to find lackluster decor and pasta with watered down the sauce.
-The best thing to do is to eat some Ciccheti… Cicchetti is like Spanish tapas and cost €1 or 2 each.
+The best thing to do is to eat some Cicchetti… Cicchetti is like Spanish tapas and costs €1 or 2 each.
 They are typically eaten standing up and are the most authentic Venetian cuisine you can have.
 Look for Cicchetti bar that is filled with locals.
-You won’t find any menus, just point to a couple from the case of the day’s freshly made cicchetti.
+You won’t find any menus, just point to a couple from the case of the day’s freshly made Cicchetti.

 Eat your weight in Gelato

 All that walking is sure to get those little tummies hungry, go ahead and stop at every gelateria and sample the goods.
 Artisan gelato is made by hand, using the freshest ingredients.
 A small place with great flavors where the gelato looks like it is in natural colors of the ingredient is what you should look for not the gelato that is piled high and in shades of bright green or pink.
 We loved the Magnum store which was right next to our hotel and right across from the Central station.
 You can choose your ice cream bar.
 Then you pick what kind of chocolate you want it dipped in, white, milk, or dark then choose what kind of chocolate you want to be drizzled on top of it all along with some toppings.
 The selection of toppings and ice cream are great here catering to little taste buds.
 Adults can get an espresso shot with the ice cream for the added energy to keep up with the kids.

 Take a trip to the islands in the Venetian Lagoon